alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-26-sufi-books.md

 locale: en
 note: true
 uid: sufi-books
-excerpt: "Seeking the help of the dead for fulfilling needs of people is a major polytheistic act.
+summary: "Seeking the help of the dead for fulfilling needs of people is a major polytheistic act.
 Anyone who maintains other than that is committing major disbelief that drives him out of the pale of Islam."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz